KnoxDevs/knoxdevs.github.io/README.md

 # KnoxDevs Website

 This repository is a collection of pages and data files that are used by Github Pages to build a `jekyll` site for KnoxDevs based on a template developed by [mmistakes](https://github.com/mmistakes/minimal-mistakes).

+The `_data` clusters and images for the corresponding clusters have been moved to a separate repository that is maintained separately for the [KnoxDevs Directory](https://github.com/KnoxDevs/directory.git).
+You will have to add the remotes upon cloning as described in the directions below.

 ## Want to contribute to this project?